mjgallenero/mobile-app-exercise/README.md

 # mobile-app-exercise

-This application is implemented to utilize the Flickr Search API and show the results in a 3-column scollable view.
+This application is implemented to utilize the Flickr Search API and show the results in a 3-column scrollable view.
 It is developed in Kotlin language and followed the MVVM software architecture pattern.

 A SearchView is used for the input UI.
 This is where the user will input the search keyword and upon submitting, the request will be sent.